Ham and Cheese Croquettes

 After the rest of the cheese is added in, form the croquette mixture into even sized balls and place onto a parchment paper lined baking sheet.
 I like to use a medium ice cream scoop to portion them out, and then gently roll them between my hands to smooth them out.
 The mixture will be a bit sticky, which is why I recommend refrigerating them again for an hour or so to firm them up before dredging and frying.
 Trust me, they are worth the wait!

-Breading and frying the Ham and Cheddar Croquettes
+Breading and frying the Ham and Cheese Croquettes

 Once the croquettes are firm and ready to fry, all you need to do is finely grind your crackers in the food processor, or grab your Panko, and set up a dredging station.